CheckPointSW-Community/Jenkins-SourceGuard/README.md

 # Using the Check Point SourceGuard SAST Scanner in a Jenkins CICD Pipeline

-## Step by Step DevSecOps Tutorial to integrate in a Jenkins pipeline used to build a node.js app and deployed in a docker container, uploaded to a registry and in K8s cluster.
+## DevSecOps Tutorial to integrate in a Jenkins pipeline used to build a node.js app and deployed in a docker container, uploaded to a registry and in K8s cluster.

+Developpers are embracing devops as it is enabling the automate their application development and deployment at large scale.
-Node.js and other runtime apps can be packaged in a container image and deployed on Docker Hub or other registries.
-Devops teams are using a CICD methodolgy to build this node.js using the code checked in a SCM branch as Git or Github in order to build and package into a container image to be stored on Docker Hub or any other registry and deployed in a Kubernetes cluster for runtime.
+They using the CICD methodolgy to build their app s using the code checked in a SCM(source code manager) in order to build and package into a container image to be stored in a container registry or/and deployed in a Kubernetes cluster for runtime.
-We will Github and Git as SCM or Source Code Management.
+We will be using Github and Git as SCM and Docker for container runtime.
+SecOps team are adopting DevSecOps to natively integrate security tools in the CI/CD toolchain in order to ensure the security of the build and runtime of their application prior to its deployment to production.
+This page will cover how the Check Point SourceGuard SAST scanner can be integrated in a Jenkins CICD pipeline to address the source code and container image scan and analysis against CVEs, vulnerabilities and know/unknown malware.

 The app will be a simple node.js app lets first provision the Jenkins server and I will be using jenkins on a ubuntu VM using Vbox